 Below you will find South Africa's current tournament standings, updated after every fixture.
 You can toggle home and away fixtures, review offensive production, view defensive statistics and even check out how the team's first and second half performances differ.

-Bet On South Africa Rugby Games
+Bet On South Africa's Rugby Games

 South Africa is a proud sporting nation and arguably the most popular sport in the country is rugby.
-While many fans of the sport cheer on the domestic sides that compete in the annual Super Rugby competition, it is their national team that really unites the country and provides the most interest, particularly during the Rugby Championship and the Rugby World Cup.
+While many fans of the sports cheer on the domestic sides that compete in the annual Super Rugby competition, it is their national team that really unites the country and provides the most interest, particularly during the Rugby Championship and the Rugby World Cup.

 The Springboks have won two World Cups from six appearances and are always a difficult prospect for their opponents.
-You can always count on them to put in a solid performance, and for this reason they are a great team to bet on.
+You can always count on them to put in a solid performance, and for this reason, they are a great team to bet on.
 Below are some of the best betting tips to consider when placing a wager on South African rugby matches.

 2-way and 3-way Betting

-World rugby has become a much more even playing field over the years, and for this reason you can always obtain great odds on the Springboks in International matches as both teams are always in with a genuine chance.
+World Rugby has become a much more even playing field over the years, and for this reason, you can always obtain great odds on the Springboks in International matches as both teams are always in with a genuine chance.
 The important thing to consider when placing a head-to-head bet is whether you are choosing the 2-way or 3-way outcome market.

-Ties (or draws as the are called in the sport) are reasonably uncommon in rugby, however you are able to select the option of a draw when betting in the 3-way market.
+Ties (or draws as they are called in the sport) are reasonably uncommon in rugby, however, you are able to select the option of a draw when betting in the 3-way market.
 The best advice we can give here is to pick the 2-way outcome line - this removes the draw from the equation (refunded bet) and eliminates the possibility of losing a bet without your team actually losing.

 South Africa normally go into a tournament like the Rugby World Cup as one of the favourites to win the tournament, and in a competition that is guaranteed to involve matches against lower-ranked teams, the Springboks can often find themselves at head-to-head odds that are not at all worth the effort.
 This is where handicapped betting comes into play.

 Let's say you have a match between South Africa and the United States.
 The Springboks will be the massive favourite here so their price is likely to be something like -600.
 Handicap bets normally feature odds closer to -110 and are set at a value that represents the likely winning margin.
-For example, in this case the handicap line may be set at -24.5 for the South Africans, meaning that they would need to win by 25 points or more for you to win your bet.
+For example, in this case, the handicap line may be set at -24.5 for the South Africans, meaning that they would need to win by 25 points or more for you to win your bet.

 Now if you think South Africa would win this hypothetical match up easily, and by more than 25 points, you will be able to pick your own handicap line, and this is where you can really profit.
 By adjusting it to say 32.5 points, you could increase your odds to around +200.
-This is a great was to take on the big betting companies, just be sure to do your research as always!
+This is a great way to take on the big betting companies, just be sure to do your research as always!

 While on the subject of points, all the top betting sites offer a large selection of different markets to do with scoring.
 Sporting teams normally adhere to specific trends, and one such trend may be that they are more likely to score first or more likely to lead the game at half time.
 You can bet on all of these options, and if you're really bold you can pick who will score first, lead at half time and win the game - all as part of one bet!